kilfour/QuickWebr/Docs/walkthrough.md

 You are partially right, but ...

-We can also define observations:
+We can also define observations:.
 ```csharp
 public class AssignedCoachesMustBeSuitable : Invariant<EfReader>
 {